Rabin-Shrestha/OpenAIChatbot/README.md

    ```

    Replace `myenv` with the name you want to give to your virtual environment.
+   Note: You can then add this virtual environment in the Pycharm interpreter setting to avoid any IDE error.

 2. **Activate the virtual environment**:
    After creating the virtual environment, you need to activate it.
 The activation command varies depending on your operating system: